Settle Up vs HouseKeepr: Which Flatmate App Should You Use in 2026?

 - Free tier: limited to a small number of groups, basic features

-- Pro: paid subscription for unlimited groups, receipt scanning, custom categories, and more
+- Pro: paid subscription for unlimited groups, receipt scanning, custom categories, CSV export, and more

-The Pro features aren't outrageous, but you are paying for functionality that a lot of users would consider table stakes.
+The Pro features are not outrageous, but you are paying for functionality that a lot of users would consider table stakes — especially receipt scanning and export.

 HouseKeepr:

-- Free: expenses, tasks, shopping lists, group chat, polls, bookings, house rules, move-in/out management, analytics
+- Free: expenses, tasks, shopping lists, group chat, polls, bookings, house rules, move-in/out management, analytics, receipt scanning, CSV export, expense templates — up to 5 flats and 15 members

 The Bottom Line

 Settle Up is a good app.
-If you're purely tracking group expenses and want something battle-tested with offline support and multi-currency handling, it does that job well.
-There's nothing wrong with it.
+If you are purely tracking group expenses and want something battle-tested with offline support and multi-currency handling, it does that job well.
+It is particularly strong for travel groups and households where money is the only coordination point.
+There is nothing wrong with it.

-But if you've ever felt like shared living requires more coordination than one expense app can provide — you're right.
+But if you have ever felt like shared living requires more coordination than one expense app can provide — you are right.
 HouseKeepr is built for the full reality of flatmate life, not just the financial slice of it.
+Chores, shopping, communication, rules, and yes, expenses — all in one place.

 And for most people living with flatmates in 2026, that full reality is exactly what they need help with.